 Bachelor of Science in History, Technology, and Society

-The bachelor's degree in History, Technology, and Society is comparable to traditional degrees in history and sociology, but HTS has several attributes that make it unique and give our students an edge over other liberal arts majors.
+The bachelor's degree in History, Technology, and Society (BSHTS) is comparable to traditional degrees in history and sociology, but has several attributes that make it unique and give our students an edge over other liberal arts majors.
 A degree in HTS requires broad-based training in humanities, mathematics, computing, science, and social sciences, giving our majors a truly rigorous and broad education.
 The program's focus on global issues related to the origin and impact of technology and science is also distinctive, providing students with the critical tools needed to understand the development of the modern world.
-Students in HTS may participate in both the International Plan and the Research Option, which enhance the undergraduate experience.
+Students earning a degree in HTS may participate in both the International Plan and the Research Option, which enhance the undergraduate experience.
 Finally, the HTS curriculum allows one of the largest numbers of free electives of any major at Georgia Tech, giving our students a chance to pursue minor degrees, certificates, and other interests that prepare them for the broadest possible range of careers, from government and politics to law and medicine to journalism and business.

 For more complete information, see the official Institute IP website through Georgia Tech's Office of International Education.

 The School of History and Sociology Research Option allows students to incorporate additional research, writing, and presentation experiences into the HTS major program of study.
 Students interested in going on to graduate or professional school are encouraged to consider the research option, which allows a student to complete a significant scholarly work for presentation at a professional conference and/or publication.